 Kenyan Rita Jeptoo won the women's race for the third time, with a record-breaking time of 2 hours, 18 minutes, 57 seconds.
 Ethiopian Buzunesh Deba finished second, just over a minute later.

-This year's race included an expanded field of runners -- 36,000, to include about 6,000 from last year who were not allowed to cross the finish line because of the bombings.
+This year's race included an expanded field of runners -- 36,000, to include about 6,000 from last year who were not allowed to cross the finish line because of the bombings

-Authorities say ethnic Chechen brothers Tamerlan and Dzhokhar Tsarnaev set off the two bombs that exploded near the finish line at the 2013 Boston Marathon.
+Authorities say ethnic Chechen brothers Tamerlan and Dzhokhar Tsarnaev set off the two bombs that exploded near the finish line at the 2013 Boston race.
 The blast set off a manhunt that ended with Tamerlan killed in a shootout with police and Dzhokhar being arrested in a Boston suburb.

-Dzhokhar, now 20, is to go on trial in November on 30 federal charges that could lead to the death penalty if he is convicted.
+Dzhokhar is to go on trial in November on 30 federal charges that could lead to the death penalty if he is convicted.